 Sign up to receive emails from restaurants in your area.
 Some offer an instant discount and some will send you a discount offer from time to time or on your birthday.

-Check your mail for postcard fliers and coupon packs that contain local restaurant discount coupons.
+Check your mail for postcards and coupon packs that contain local restaurant discount coupons.

 Check for employee discounts in areas close to your office, particularly if you work for a large employer.

 Don’t agree to split the check evenly.
 If I order lobster and you order an appetizer, you don’t want to subsidize my meal.
 Better yet, ask for separate checks.
-The waitstaff won’t usually mind, as long as you both tip properly.
-If it’s a large group designate someone to divide up the check and collect what each person owes rather than letting people “throw” money in to avoid a shortfall that everyone has to make up because someone made a math error.
+The waitstaff won’t usually mind if it’s just two people, as long as you both tip properly.
+If it’s a large group, designate someone to divide up the check and collect what each person owes rather than letting people “throw” money in to avoid a shortfall that everyone has to make up because someone made a math error.